 Recent generations have witnessed a lengthening of adolescence, now lingering into the late teen years and even early twenties as “kids stay kids” much longer.
 Media is influencing the development of a fatalistic viewpoint, an entitlement mentality and a victimization mindset.
 Growing Responsible Adults will help you counter these problem areas as you grow your kids to become productive adults and mentor adult age people to become more than kids.
 Child care is provided, free of charge, through our Wednesday evening programming.
 Books are available in the office for $15.

-6 – 7 pm every other Monday at the Parlor
+6 – 7 pm 1st and 3rd Mondays at the Parlor Bar

 A loose knit community of people with questions about faith meet for drinks and discussion at a local establishment.